GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

-# Learn-To-Code-Week-1
+# Learn to Code HTML & CSS
+Brought to you by Galvanize.
+Learn more about the way we teach code at <a href=//galvanize.com>galvanize.com</a>.

 ## Overview
-Our goal this week is to setup our developer environment and link it to our github account for maximum developer points.
-We'll also download the Atom text editor and do a little bit of coding.
+The goal of this brief course is to provide you with a fun introduction to the world of web development, starting with HTML and CSS.

-Here's what we'll be doing:
+#### Here's what we'll be doing:
-#### Setting up our computers
+* Setting up our computers for web development
-#### Overview of basic HTML concepts
+* Overview of basic HTML concepts
-#### Overview of CSS concepts
+* Overview of CSS concepts
-#### Signing up for github and learning about git
-#### Editing HTML/CSS
+* Playing around in the sandbox

+#### Before you begin, a quick gut check:
+* This course is for absolute beginners
+* Feel free to move ahead
+* Help others when you can
+* Be patient and nice
+* You will get through it!

 #Get Google Chrome
 - Download at...
 Google